alifarhid/pandas/doc/source/user_guide/scale.rst

     Compilation time: 5.52
     Total time: 9.1

-Having the cache=True in the bodo jit decorator allows you to cache the compiled code to save on compilation time the next time you run your code.
-Run it again and see your total time turns less than 5 seconds.
+Having the ``cache=True`` in the bodo jit decorator allows you to cache the compiled code to save on compilation time the next time you run your code.
+Run it again and see your total time becomes less than 5 seconds.

 Output after running the code one more time: